-The following table details our cash contributions for the qualified pension plans and the benefit payments for the non-qualified (supplemental) pension and OPEB plans:
+The following table details cash contributions, if any, for the qualified pension plans and the benefit payments for the non-qualified (supplemental) pension and OPEB plans:

-Pens sion
+Pens

-Millions Qualified Non-qualified 1 OPEB
+Millions Qualified Non-qualit ied OPEB

-2018 \$ - \$ 29 \$ 24
+2019 \$ - \$ 30 \$ 22

-2017 - 24 22
+2018 - 29 24

 Our policy with respect to funding the qualified plans is to fund at least the minimum required by law and not more than the maximum amount deductible for tax purposes.
-All contributions made to the qualified pension plans were voluntary and were made with cash generated from operations.

 The non-qualified pension and OPEB plans are not funded and are not subject to any minimum regulatory funding requirements.
 Benefit payments for each year represent supplemental pension payments and claims paid for medical and life insurance.
-We anticipate our 2019 supplemental pension and OPEB payments will be made from cash generated from operations.
+We anticipate our 2020 supplemental pension and OPEB payments will be made from cash generated from operations.